Looking for information in Spanish?Yes!|No, stay with English.

 Back to News

 Because SeaWorld thinks that baby beluga whales sell tickets, it turned Luna the beluga into a breeding machine.
 Workers violated her, forcibly impregnating her to create a living prop for the park’s shows.
 She rejected her first baby.
-Now this one, her fourth, is doomed to a life of suffering and commercial exploitation.
+Now this one, her fifth, is doomed to a life of suffering and commercial exploitation.
 Keep reading to learn more about Luna’s misery as well as how you can join PETA in taking action for her and other victims of SeaWorld.

 Originally published on January 16, 2021: